mvolkmann/blog/src/python/pandas.md

 and can be thought of as a single-column spreadsheet.
 The `DataFrame` class is used to represent a table of data values and can be thought of as a multi-column spreadsheet.
-It is used more frequently than `Series`.

-`Series` and `DataFrame` objects use Numpy arrays which provide a more efficient way to store and process numbers than Python lists.
+`DataFrame` objects hold their data in a collection of `Series` objects.

+While `Series` and `DataFrame` objects do not store their data in a Numpy array, a NumPy array can easily be created from them using their `to_numpy` methods.
+`Series` and `DataFrame` objects can be created from a NumPy array by invoking their constructors with the `data` argument set to a NumPy array.

 ## Abbreviations